codeweavers/fed-graduate-role/README.md

  - Going to look up Pokémon styling.
 Pokédex is a very specific shape.
 Think more of a basic grid system would be good for Step 1, however.
  - Found Or-Yam's Pokédex on CodePen - could be a good reference point for Step 2? https://dev.to/oryam/css-pokedex-3iln
  - Ok, have made Low-Fidelity Wireframes for Steps 1 + 2 (found in 'src/images...')

+## Process (6/4/23)

+### Continuation from Yesterday:
 - Could be helpful to build a component tree?
 Use Miro, perhaps?
 - Maybe I could divide into tickets on a Trello board?
 (Will see how pushed for time/how many threads I need to keep count of)

 ### Revise CRUD principles

+### Start experimenting with PokéAPi
+- Try out GET request in Postman - check all is working as expected
+- Continue Bootstrap building tutorial (using appropriate chapters)
+- Spend more time researching Angular - should I be using React?